kchinzei/PCA9xxxPWM/README.md

 PCA995xA devices can also detect open/short circuit of output ports and over temperature condition.
 `errflag()` returns error conditions.
-Note that calling this function clears the flag, however it does not solve the error.
+Note that calling this function clears the flag, however it does not solve the physical fault.
 When open/short circuit happens you must turn off such ports for safety.

 ```C++
 uint8_t PCA995xAPWM::errflag(uint8_t port);
 ```

+When current output is small, it can raise false short circuit error.
+It's because the error detection is done by examining the effective output voltage exceeds ca. 2.85V.
+When the current is small, output voltage can exceed this threshold.

 PCA9955A has a feature to exponentially change the gradation output so that the brightness change felt naturally for human eyes.
 But this feature only works for gradient control.